bioidiap/bob.pad.base/doc/installation.rst

 ===========================

-As noted before, this package is part of the ``bob.pad`` packages, which in turn are part of the signal-processing and machine learning toolbox Bob_.
+As noted before, this package is part of the ``bob.pad`` packages, which in turn are part of the signal processing and machine learning toolbox Bob_.
 To install Bob_, please read the `Installation Instructions <bobinstall_>`_.

-Then, to install the ``bob.pad`` packages and in turn maybe the database packages that you want to use, use conda_ to install them:
+Then, to install the ``bob.pad`` packages and in turn, maybe the database packages that you want to use, use conda_ to install them:

 .. code-block:: sh